-On applicable insulin products, a POS message will be returned on the claim that states, "If used in non-disposable pump, submit to Medicare Part B." The Pharmacy must verify insulin is not being used in a non-disposable pump before submitting the claim to pay under Medicare Part D. In situations where the Covered Person is using a non-disposable insulin pump, the claim is not eligible for Part D submission.
+On applicable insulin products, the Pharmacy must verify insulin is not being used in a non-disposable pump before submitting the claim to pay under Medicare Part D. In situations where the Covered Person is using a non-disposable insulin pump, the claim is not eligible for Part D submission.